polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     for ($i=0;$i -lt 4;$i++) {New-AzDisk -ResourceGroupName $resourceGroupName -DiskName az12001b-cl-vm0-DataDisk$i -Disk $diskConfig}
     ```

-1. In the Cloud Shell pane, run the following command, to create the second set of 4 managed disks that you will attach to the second Azure VM you deployed in the previous task:
+1. In the Cloud Shell pane, run the following command to create the second set of 4 managed disks that you will attach to the second Azure VM you deployed in the previous task:

     ```
     for ($i=0;$i -lt 4;$i++) {New-AzDisk -ResourceGroupName $resourceGroupName -DiskName az12001b-cl-vm1-DataDisk$i -Disk $diskConfig}